 semester-long project.
 Do not forget that you are supposed to have

-- Books Database: This domain is another popular one.
+- Books Database: This domain is a popular one.
 Just look

 at barnesandnoble.com or amazon.com for excellent examples.
 You

 could model entities such as books, their authors, topics (which may be

 a complex hierarchy).
 You may also model various attributes of the

 authors and the institutions they belong to.
 You can support a service